 With a simple ingredient list and good quality chocolate in the pantry (always), this sorbet can be made when the craving strikes.
 It’s easy to make because there is no tricky custard base to prepare.
-Just bittersweet chocolate, cocoa powder, sugar (organic cane or coconut crystals), water, vanilla and my extras of espresso powder and spices.
+Just bittersweet chocolate, cocoa powder, organic cane sugar (or reduce the sugar with liquid stevia), water, vanilla and my extras of espresso powder and spices.

-Although I love to make homemade ice cream, I never tried to recreate it at home…until I discovered this recipe.
+Although I love making homemade ice cream, I never tried to recreate it at home…until I discovered this recipe.
 We were totally surprised at the deep, pure bittersweet chocolate flavor and smooth texture.

 The base takes just a minute to come together, followed by a chill down in an ice bath and chilling in the refrigerator until cold.
 Finally, process in your ice cream maker and allow it to firm up in the freezer.